ray-oc/Rock-Paper-Sissors-Game/Readme.md

 ## Acknowledgements 🙏

-- This project was built as part of my **FreeCodeCamp** certification exercises. 🎓
+- This project was built while I was learning the fundamentals of JavaScript, with the help of valuable resources from YouTube. 🌐

-Thank you to FreeCodeCamp for providing valuable resources that helped me complete this project. 🌐